pay more than your tablemates...

 continue organizing everything in one area.

-- Buy film or media cards and check the batteries
+- Buy additional media cards and check the batteries

 in your camera.